Content

 2.

-explain the core principles governing liturgical celebration
+Explain the core principles governing liturgical celebration

 3.

-discuss a basic theology of Christian liturgy deriving from the Paschal Mystery
+Discuss a basic theology of Christian liturgy deriving from the Paschal Mystery

 4.

-articulate an understanding of Christian liturgy as a dynamic complex of word – sung and spoken – symbol and rite
+Articulate an understanding of Christian liturgy as a dynamic complex of word – sung and spoken – symbol and rite

 5.

-discuss the relationship between liturgy, life, and mission
+Discuss the relationship between liturgy and mission

 6.